Wildfire Recovery Tips for Businesses

 How to Create Wildfire Plans for Businesses

-When your clients are located in a region that is prone to wildfires, there are fire preparedness procedures they can do to help reduce some of the damage caused by such a disaster.
-Businesses should be aware of the type of Fire Hazard Severity Zone (FHSZ) they are located in, which is typically classified as extreme, high or moderate.
-This is based on an evaluation of their area, including fire history, plants and landscaping, slope and other terrain features that can impact the growth and spreading of wildfires.
-Knowing the FHSZ rating will impact the construction ordinances and material requirements that can help reduce some of the damage caused by wildfires.
+When your clients are located in a region prone to wildfires, there are fire preparedness procedures they can do to help reduce some of the damage caused by such a disaster.
+Businesses should be aware of the type of Fire Hazard Severity Zone (FHSZ) they are located in, typically classified as extreme, high, or moderate.
+This is based on an evaluation of their area, including fire history, plants and landscaping, slope, and other terrain features that can impact the growth and spreading of wildfires.
+Knowing the FHSZ rating will affect the construction ordinances and material requirements, which can help reduce some of the damage caused by wildfires.

-Additionally, understanding how to create a defensible space or buffer zone, around a commercial building can increase the likelihood of a business surviving a wildfire.
+Additionally, understanding how to create a defensible space or buffer zone around a commercial building can increase the likelihood of a business surviving a wildfire.
 A defensible space is the area between the building and the approaching fire where landscaping has been managed to reduce damage.
-For instance, 30-100 feet away from the property line (known as Zone 3) should feature trees and brush that are spaced in such a way that fires are forced to drop from tree crowns to the ground.
-The area 5-30 feet from the property line (Zone 2) should feature well-spaced vegetation that is maintained and healthy, while tall grasses, hanging branches and other plants that allow fire to climb up trees are completely eliminated.
-Finally, in Zone 1, which is 0-5 feet from the building, planting woody vegetation should be avoided, and the plants and trees that are in this area should be carefully managed at all times.
+For instance, 30-100 feet away from the property line (known as Zone 3) should feature trees and brush that are spaced so that fires are forced to drop from tree crowns to the ground.
+The area 5-30 feet from the property line (Zone 2) should feature well-spaced vegetation that is maintained and healthy, while tall grasses, hanging branches, and other plants that allow fire to climb up trees are eliminated.
+Finally, in Zone 1, which is 0-5 feet from the building, planting woody vegetation should be avoided, and the plants and trees in this area should be carefully managed at all times.

-AmTrust Financial’s Loss Control Department offers resources to help small business owners learn how to better protect their commercial property from a variety of risks, including wildfires.
+AmTrust Financial’s Risk Control Department offers resources to help small business owners learn how to better protect their commercial property from various risks, including wildfires.
 Additionally, we can help insureds identify specific hazards and offer solutions that fit each operation.
-We are dedicated to providing the right recommendations and resources necessary to create an effective loss prevention program for small businesses.
+We are dedicated to providing the recommendations and resources necessary to create an effective loss prevention program for small businesses.
 Please contact us today to learn more.

 This material is for informational purposes only and is not legal or business advice.
 Neither AmTrust Financial Services, Inc. nor any of its subsidiaries or affiliates represents or warrants that the information contained herein is appropriate or suitable for any specific business or legal purpose.
 Readers seeking resolution of specific questions should consult their business and/or legal advisors.
 Coverages may vary by location.
 Contact your local RSM for more information.